Skip to main content

 Stateless Computing

-CloudBase dynamically controls the number of cloud function instances and evenly distributes requests based on real-time load conditions.
+CloudBase dynamically controls the number of cloud function instances and balances request distribution based on real-time load conditions.
 Consecutive requests may be handled by different instances, therefore:

-• Cloud functions must be designed to be stateless: Each execution should be independent of previous executions
+• Cloud functions must be designed to be stateless: Each execution should be independent of previous ones.

-• Functions should be idempotent: The side effects produced by multiple invocations should be the same as those of a single invocation.
+• Functions should be idempotent: The side effects of multiple invocations should be the same as those of a single invocation.

-Best practices: For saving state, please use external storage services (such as cloud databases or cloud storage) rather than relying on the memory or local storage of function instances.
+Best practices: If you need to preserve state, use external storage services (such as databases or cloud storage) rather than relying on the memory or local storage of function instances.

 Event-Driven Model

-Cloud functions use an event-driven architecture, and each invocation essentially triggers a cloud function execution event.
+Cloud Functions employs an event-driven architecture, where each invocation essentially triggers a cloud function execution event.

 Supported Trigger Types